Darren Kimura: Zededa

 In 2021, Kimura joined Zededa, an open-sourced, distributed, cloud-native edge computing orchestration solution as its president and Chief Operating Officer.
 While at Zededa, Kimura led to the acquisition of the company's $26 Million Series B and $72 Million Series C financing at a $400 Million post-money valuation.
 After nearly 4 years of service, Kimura announced his exit from the company in Q4 2024.

 Margo

 While at Zededa, Kimura served on the steering committee of Margo, a Linux Foundation initiative for interoperability at the edge of industrial automation ecosystems.

 AI Squared

-In 2024, Kimura was announced as the President and Chief Operating Officer of AI Squared, an New Enterprise Associates venture backed company.
+In 2024, Kimura was announced as the President and Chief Operating Officer of AI Squared, a New Enterprise Associates venture backed company.
 Kimura was promoted to Chairman and Chief Executive Officer in March 2025.
 A dual-use technology company, AI Squared has numerous engagements with the US Department of Defense including awards with the Naval Information Warfare Systems Command, and the Department of Defense Joint Artificial Intelligence Center (JAIC), Cooperative Development and Research Agreements (CRADA) with the National Security Agency (NSA), and the National Geospatial-Intelligence Agency (NGA), and contracts with the Johns Hopkins University Applied Physics Lab.